Crunch-io/clatter/content/features/search-filters.md

 On the right, the **Date filter** lets you limit your search to recent datasets.

-Select a time period to limit your search to that time.
 We use the **End Date** property of the dataset to determine the date of a dataset.
 This property can be viewed in [Dataset Properties](http://support.crunch.io/crunch/crunch_dataset-properties.html), and is typically set by the data owner when the dataset is imported.

 ## Search in a Project
 {{< figure src="../images/SearchProject.png" class="floating-left">}}